improving-minnesota/react-workshop/labs/lab-05-forms.md

   - Telling **TestUtils** to simulate a click on that button.
   - Testing that the `transitionTo` method was called as a result.

+- Add the test suite below and uncomment all the spies:

 ```javascript
 describe('clicking the cancel button', function () {